Trial of Socrates: Death

+In the 1970s the accuracy of the description was questioned by the classicist Christopher Gill and the pathologist William Ober.
+Gill argued that the scene was adjusted by Plato to present, either for dramatic or philosophic purposes, a quiet and dignified end.
+He wrote, "The quietness, the calmness, the regularity of the effects of the penetration of the poison into Socrates' body (so different from the chaos, squalor, and collapse described by Nicander and modern toxicologies) is the quietness of a ritual, the katharmos or purification of the soul from the prison of the body."
+In the early 2000s Enid Bloch's paper reviewing the available evidence and concluded that these arguments resulted from confusion between different species commonly called hemlock.

 Interpretations of the trial of Socrates

 Ancient

-In the time of the trial of Socrates, the year 399 BC, the city-state of Athens recently had endured the trials and tribulations of Spartan hegemony and the thirteen-month régime of the Thirty Tyrants, which had been imposed consequently to the Athenian defeat in the Peloponnesian War (431–404 BC).
+In the time of the trial of Socrates, the year 399 BC, the city-state of Athens recently had endured the trials and tribulations of Spartan hegemony and the 13-month régime of the Thirty Tyrants, which had been imposed consequently to the Athenian defeat in the Peloponnesian War (431–404 BC).
 At the request of Lysander, a Spartan admiral, the Thirty men, led by Critias and Theramenes, were to administer Athens and revise the city's democratic laws, which were inscribed on a wall of the Stoa Basileios.
 Their actions were to facilitate the transition of the Athenian government from a democracy to an oligarchy in service to Sparta.

 Moreover, the Thirty Tyrants also appointed a council of 500 men to perform the judicial functions that once had belonged to every Athenian citizen.
-In their brief régime, the Spartan oligarchs killed about five percent of the Athenian population, confiscated much property, and exiled democrats from the city proper.
+In their brief régime, the pro-Spartan oligarchs killed about five percent of the Athenian population, confiscated much property, and exiled democrats from the city proper.
 The fact that Critias, leader of the Thirty Tyrants, had been a pupil of Socrates was held against him.

 Plato's presentation of the trial and death of Socrates inspired writers, artists, and philosophers to revisit the matter.
 For some, the execution of the man whom Plato called "the wisest and most just of all men" demonstrated the defects of democracy and of popular rule; for others, the Athenian actions were a justifiable defence of the recently re-established democracy.

+In 73 AD, Syrian Stoic philosopher Mara bar Serapion wrote of the death of the "three wise men": which included Pythagoras, "the wise king" of the Jews, and Socrates.
+Serapion criticized the treatment of each of them as unjust and oppressive.